Andrewsy1004/hexagonal-architecture/README.md

 ```bash
    npm install
 ```
-3. Environment variables, change the `.env.example` file to `.env`, fill in the values that you need
+3. Environment variables, change the `.env.template` file to `.env`, fill in the values that you need
 4. Run the application
 ```bash
    npm run start:dev